fznhq/whatsapp-web-reply-bot/README.md

 #### Why you need chat for decoy ?
-This bot needs it to make sure new message are read, so by allowing bot to switch chat to other chat (which don't / won't has new message), so the new message will not be `accidentally` read
+This bot needs it to make sure new message are read, so by allowing bot to switch chat to other chat (which don't / won't has new message), so the new message will not be "accidentally" read
 #### So... what the limitation ?
 A lot...
 1. As this bot handling DOM directly, this bot can't process hundred message at once.